 Ryan Coogler’s debut is a laudably intentioned account of the events at Fruitvale BART station on New Year 2009, in which 22-year-old Oscar Grant III was fatally shot by a police officer while under restraint.
 The injustice was greeted with quite understandable outrage, leading to protests and rioting.
 The majority of Rylan Coogler’s film is a low-key affair, however, tracing Oscar’s final fateful day and sketching in his background, family, and pressing concerns.
 Fruitvale Station really comes into its dramatic own depicting the lead-up to his death (deemed manslaughter by the judge), in which the police’s customary lack of restraint and racist behaviour are shown to be front and centre.

-There is perhaps a lurking sense that this Sundance hit is built more as an awareness raising exercise more than a film one with clear sense of narrative.
+There is perhaps a lurking sense that this Sundance hit is built more as an awareness raising exercise than a film with clear sense of narrative.
 The result is equal part longueur and a sense that the audience is being led by the nose.
 Part of the interest is that there should be no “fateful” quality to Oscar’s last 24 hours.
 Things were going right for him, and things were going wrong.
 It shouldn’t need the attention seeking of glossier final day stories (Carlito’s Way, the last hour of Goodfellas), as the point is surely that this came out of the blue.
 To that extent, Coogler rather loads the deck in places.

 Coogler chose to make the film because he wanted the audience to get to know Oscar, rather than his relevance being another news statistic.
-But one wonders if the actual video footage of the night seen at the beginning informs may not have been self-defeating.
-On the positive side it informs the loss, but it also carries a raw power that no dramatisation can begin to capture, to the extent that one wonders whether a documentary approach might have been more effective.
-The day itself is relatively uneventful, so informing the experience instils gravitas Fruitvale Station might otherwise lack.
+But one wonders if the actual video footage of the night seen at the beginning may not have been self-defeating.
+On the positive side it informs the loss, but it also carries a raw power no dramatisation can begin to capture, to the extent that one wonders whether a documentary approach might have been more effective.
+The day itself is relatively uneventful, so front-loading the experience instils gravitas Fruitvale Station might otherwise lack.

 Early on, I thought there might be a too-good-to-be-true presentation of Oscar, a loving son who comes to the aid of fish-frying girls in supermarkets (phoning his gran and asking her to give the customer a fish recipe!), so this seemed like a clever piece of misdirection when minutes later Oscar is caught in a heated exchange with his former employer about getting his job back.
 So too, the loving son making preparations for his mom’s (Octavia Spencer, outstanding) birthday is contrasted with his raging at her in prison a year earlier, when she tells him she will not be visiting him anymore.